 Each Chapter also has a Delegates Assembly, representative of each member institution in the Chapter, which decides on priorities for campaign actions.

 For more information on our chapters click here.

-The Executive Director has overall responsibility for the day to day management of the work of the company.
-He shares this responsibility with other senior staff who form a staff Executive.
+The Executive Director has overall responsibility for the day to day management of the work of the organisation.
+He shares this responsibility with other senior staff who form an Executive Team.
 There is also a Senior Management Team which allows an opportunity for line managers to meet regularly and review performance.
-The key staff are the professional Community Organisers who are backed up by a small administrative team.
+The key staff are the professional Community Organisers and Project Teams who are backed up by a small administrative team.